Kandy-IO/kandy-link-js-sdk-3.x/docs/kandy-doc.md

 ## Presence

-The presence features are used to update the authenticated users presence on the server, as well as retrieve other users presence information.
+The Presence feature provides an interface for an application to set the User's presence information and to track other Users' presence information.

+Presence information is persisted by the server.
+When the SDK is initialized, there will be no information available.
+Presence information will become available either by using [presence.fetch][13] or by subscribing for updates about other Users, using [presence.subscribe][14].

+Available presence information can be retrieved using [presence.get][15] or [presence.getAll][16].

-Presence functions are all part of the 'presence' namespace.
+Presence APIs are part of the 'presence' namespace.

 ### statuses